rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 You are present in every customer inquiry through a support agent trained on your service philosophy.
 You are present in every market shift through a monitoring agent tuned to the signals you would notice.
 You are present in every team member's daily work through goal-tracking agents that reflect your priorities.
 You are present in every strategic decision through research agents that gather the information you would seek.

-This is not dilution—it is extension.
+This is not dilution-it is extension.
 The agent carries your intentions into contexts you could not otherwise reach.
 The quality of that extension depends on the quality of context you provide, the clarity of your intentions, and the thoughtfulness of your agent configuration.

 ## Time Mastery with AI